 - Register early.
 The Interactive Qualifying Project (IQP) and Major Qualifying Project (MQP) are worth one unit of credit—the equivalent of 3 courses.
 The project is a central part of every student's course schedule, not an addition to it.
 Students who work on an IQP or MQP spread over 3 terms register for two courses plus the project activity instead of the usual 3-course full load per term.
 Be sure to pick your courses carefully relative to your project commitment.
 A false or late start, or starting over, will only serve to compound the impact on your schedule and could delay your graduation date.
-Follow the registration instructions to register for an IQP or MQP project.
+Learn more on how to register for an IQP or MQP project.

 - Humanities & Arts Requirement.
 When a Humanities & Arts requirement is completed, the student submits a Completion of Degree Requirement (CDR) form to the faculty advisor in order to have the final grade transmitted to the Projects & Registrar's Office.
 On this form, you will include an abstract description of your project (up to 80 words).
 That abstract is transcribed onto your transcript along with the project title and grade.
 The abstract remains a part of your transcript for all time, meaning that graduate school admissions committees, potential employers, and others will read it.
 Therefore, you should put much thought into selecting your project, and make every effort to complete your project in an excellent manner.
 Reference the Humanities and Arts resources for all the necessary forms including the registration form.